willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 <##define todo|\textcolor{green}{TODO: #1}\newline>
 # Introduction {#sec:introduction}

-Action Recognition in Computer Vision refers approaches that aim to infer the action or actions of an actor or actors using visual observations, either images or videos.
-We further constrain the definition to infer actions from video sequences (sequences of images captured by video cameras at regular intervals).
+Action Recognition in Computer Vision refers to approaches that aim to infer the action or actions of an actor or actors using visual observations, in the form of images or videos.
+In this thesis we further constrain the definition to only infer actions from video sequences (sequences of images captured by video cameras at regular intervals).
 Action recognition from video has many critical applications[@ranasinghe2016_reviewapplicationsactivity] such as detecting suspicious behaviours of travellers in airports from CCTV footage, recognising the fall of an elderly person who lives alone, and ensuring the safety of the operator of a machine by automatically stopping the machine in case of an